 - Program mission statement connecting the program to the College’s mission statement.

-- Specific and measurable program-level student learning outcomes (at least three).
+- Specific and measurable program-level student learning outcomes.

-- Assessment mechanisms the program uses to measure each outcome (at least two direct measures).
+- Assessment mechanisms the program uses to measure each outcome.

 - Achievement targets for each measure connected to learning outcomes.